-Dave Allen faces Christian Hammer on Oct.31 on DAZN
+Dave Allen faces Christopher Lovejoy on Oct.31 on DAZN

-By Barry Holbrook: Former heavyweight contender Christian Hammer 25-6, 15 KOs) will be taking on Dave Allen (18-5-2, 15 KOs) in a 10-round bout on the undercard Oleksandr Usyk vs. Dereck Chisora on Sky Sports Box Office and DAZN on October 31st.
+By Barry Holbrook: UPDATE: Christopher Lovejoy will be taking on Dave Allen (18-5-2, 15 KOs) in a 10-round bout on the undercard Oleksandr Usyk vs. Dereck Chisora on Sky Sports Box Office and DAZN on October 31st.

 Adding Dave Allen to the card will make many UK fans happy, considering that he’s one of the more popular heavyweights.
 The opponent that Allen is being matched up against in Hammer would seem to be out of his league, but you never know.

 It’s possible that Allen can pull off an upset if he can push the fight to Hammer.
 The German fighter has a good chin, though, and it might be realistic to assume that Allen will be able to knock him out.

 The last time that Hammer was stopped came against Tyson Fury in 2015.
 Additionally, ten years ago, Mariusz Wach scored a knockout of Hammer in the sixth round.

 Allen, 28, has a chance to break the top 15 to become a top contender if he beats the 33-year-old Hammer on October 31.
 ‘The White Rhino’ Allen recently got back to his winning ways with a third-round knockout win over journeyman Dorian Darch (12-12-1, 1 KOs) last February in Sheffield, England.